Akash-Perla/ASIC-Design/README.md

 - Debugging process is successful

-## Task-5: A 5-stage RISC-V processor
+## Task-5: A 5 stage RISCV processor